celinelatulipe/ThinkLikeComputer/_sources/Sequences/week2a1.rst

         :align: center
         :alt: get the last letter of a string

-    Which print statements would we use to acquire the output shown in the above Codelen screenshot?
+    The output above is created by 3 print() statements (one for each variable in ascendenging order ie. greeting1, greeting2, etc).Which print statements would we use to acquire this output?

 .. fillintheblank:: assess_ch9_15_lh